PostHog/posthog.com/contents/tutorials/go-feature-flags.md

 tags: ["feature-flags"]
 ---

-Feature flags are a critical part of delivering code safely.
+[Feature flags](/docs/feature-flags) are a critical part of delivering code safely.
 This tutorial shows you how to use them in Go (Golang).
-We create a basic HTTP server, add PostHog, create a feature flag, and implement it in our app to change the response content.
+We'll create a basic HTTP server, add PostHog, create a feature flag, and implement it in our app to change the response content.

 ## Creating a Go HTTP server